 How sales automation solves the sales data collection dilemma

 Picture this.
-A sales organization in which data automatically flows into the CRM like a constantly clear and clean river.
+A sales organization in which data automatically flows into the CRM like a clear, clean river.
 Sales organizations have a full view of their pipeline and can easily streamline their processes.
 There’s peace throughout all levels of the sales team.
 Forecasts are always precisely on the nose and revenue flows in abundance.
 This a perfect paradise for sales operations and the sales team as a whole.
 This is the reality with sales automation.

 Sales operations know that clean, accurate customer data is essential for a smooth-running and efficient business.
 Sadly, this is far from reality for most sales organizations.

 CRM data is often linked to a variety of sales tools such as external prospecting or forecasting tools.
 It also guides critical business decisions like expectations of how much a company can spend or grow.
 Not to mention it provides a holistic view of the sales pipeline.

 Unfortunately, too many organizations rely on manual data collection, rather than sales automation tools for data entry.
 This ends up in disappointment across the board.
 Data is inaccurate, delayed or straight up just missing.

 Think about it.
 If a sales rep is having a busy week (Yay!
 Maybe this means more sales!), it’s likely that their CRM duties will fall by the wayside.
 And I’m sure you can figure out the repercussions.